 As customers transition from on-premises network servers to Egnyte, it is critical to optimize Civil 3D configuration for the cloud environment.
 Below are some best practices for configuring Civil 3D projects on the cloud.
-We have assembled these best practices after several discussions with successful engineering firms who use Egnyte for Civil 3D collaboration.
-In addition, here are the certification tests for Civil 3D 2024 for reference.
+Egnyte has assembled these best practices after several discussions with successful engineering firms who use Egnyte for Civil 3D collaboration.

 Optimize Civil 3D Startup Scripts to Reduce Civil 3D Loading Time

-Consider implementing a startup script (for example, using Robocopy) that automatically copies essential resources—such as macros, templates, support files, and PC3 files—from Egnyte to the local C: drive during application launch.
-This approach minimizes the need for repeated cloud access during runtime, significantly reducing load times and enhancing overall performance.
+Implement a startup script (for example, using Robocopy) that automatically copies essential resources, such as macros, templates, support files, and PC3 files from Egnyte to the local C: drive during application launch.
+This minimizes repeated cloud access during runtime and significantly reduces load times.

 Consolidate Civil 3D Data Shortcuts Within a Single Folder on Egnyte